getreu/tp-note/docs/source/tpnote--manpage.md

 ]
 ```

 Save the modified configuration file.
-Next time you launch _Tp-Note_, the
+Next time you launch Tp-Note, the
 _Mark Text_-editor will open with your note.

 **Register a console text editor running in a terminal emulator**

-In this setup _Tp-Note_ launches the terminal emulator which is configured to
+In this setup Tp-Note launches the terminal emulator which is configured to
 launch the text editor as child process.
 Niether process should fork when they
 start (see above).